luk3sm/IntroDH/README.md

 # IntroDH

 This is my project for the course Introduction to Digital Humanities.
-Just download the zip file and execute the R code.
-Everything should be working perfectly :)
+It should be enough to download the .zip file and execute the "Main.R" in R studio.

 Lukas Smolny